 Monthly Average Prices

-Period Int'l ^Dom
+Period Period Int'l ^Dom

 (\$/tonne) (Rs/tonne)

-Dec-18 480 43,800

-Jan-19 464 41,800

 Feb-19 496 43,300

 Mar-19 533 44,050

 Apr-19 512 43550

 May-19 485 42550

 Jun-19 496 42050

 Jul-19 501 39550

 Aug-19 496 38,050

 Sep-19 453 36850

 Oct-19 405 35150

 Nov-19 389 36150

 Dec-19 448 37150

-In July, domestic prices declined due to the continued slowdown in sectors that are major consumers of steel.
-Internationally, the demand scenario remained stable for steel, as reflected in the prices.
+Jan-20 485 38900

+Feb-20 490 39800

 In August 2019, global prices fell due to weak economic growth and continuing tensions regarding the US-China trade war.
 Domestic prices were hurt by a slowdown in manufacturing.
 In September, global prices were hurt by a continuing slowdown in Chinese demand while domestic prices also fell, owing to weak festive consumer demand.
 In October, international prices fell owing to oversupply in the market, weak demand and continued concerns about the trade war.
 Domestic prices were hurt by weak industrial demand, particularly in the auto sector.
 In November, international prices fell on account of continued uncertainty regarding the trade war, while domestic prices rose on account of increasing construction activity and infrastructure spending alongside higher automotive manufacturing.
 In December, international prices rose on recovering demand from infrastructure and automotive sectors, whilst domestic prices rose thanks to stronger export margins.
+In January, international prices rose thanks to strong demand and high input prices domestic prices continued to rise due to stronger performance from the infrastructure and automobile sectors.
+In February, international prices saw a deceleration due to the impact of the coronavirus.
+Domestic prices continued to rise as domestic infrastructure spending and production continued to recover.